gyaikhom/phenodcc-media/README.md

     we pre-process them to JPEG formats.
 This allows us to also compress the files for efficient dissemination.
 Furthermore, since the images are likely to be high-resolution biological images, we decompose the images into image tiles.
-See `processing/design` directory for further details.
+See `processing/README.md` for further details.

 * **Image Viewer** This is a web application that provides the interface for viewing the image tiles, and to control them.
 It consist of relevant web services for retrieving image meta-data and an embeddable Javascript client.
-See `viewer/design` for further details.
+See `viewer/README.md` for further details.

 * **Image database** This is the database that links the image tiles